U.S. Justice Department preparing antitrust probe of Google | The Japan Times

 Search results

-Google’s search engine handles 2 out of every 3 queries in the U.S. European regulators have found that Google manipulated its search engine to gain an unfair advantage over other online shopping sites in the lucrative e-commerce market, fining the company $2.8 billion.
-Google disputes those findings and is still appealing the 2017 decision.
+Google’s search engine handles 2 out of every 3 queries in the United States.
+European regulators have found that Google manipulated its search engine to gain an unfair advantage over other online shopping sites in the lucrative e-commerce market, fining the company nearly $2.8 billion.
+Google disputes those findings and is still appealing that 2017 decision.

 The FTC staff report released after the agency’s investigation showed that the staff legal recommendations rejected by the commissioners involved allegations of Google tinkering with its search results in a way that stifled competition.